 - White potatoes or products made with them (potato chips); but you can have sweet potatoes!

-- Corn and corn products…but you CAN have popcorn as a snack!
+- Corn and corn products are not encouraged in large quantities…but you CAN have popcorn as a snack!

 - foods that combine fats and sugar/carbs/breads.
 Buy-bye burger buns, stuffed crust pizza, and drippy buttered popcorn.

 *Deep Breath* Are you still with me?
 YES!
 You are.
 I mean, you CAN be.
 You can do this!
 Because, know what? [bctt tweet=” Bye-bye cottage cheese buns.
 Yes.
 I mean THOSE cottage cheese buns. #TrimHealthyMama #THM #GwensNest”] And muffin tops, and exploding biscuit bellies, and hamburgular bra straps.
 BUH-BYE!
 And I SO could have put some picture links in here to illustrate what I mean by these terms, but you’ll just have to use your imagination. *You’re welcome.*